 In August 2012, I obtained my Bachelor of Science degree from Edinboro University of Pennsylvania and a K-6 teaching certificate.
 Since then, I have added Middle School Math and Technology Education onto my certificate.
 My background as a CNC Machinist required daily and practical usage of trigonometry, so teaching mathematics comes very naturally to me.

 Since I graduated, I have had the opportunity to substitute teach at different school districts and across different grade levels and subjects.
 This has allowed me to see and experience many things.
 My first year of teaching I served as the 6th grade math teacher at Penns Manor.
 During this time I was nominated by the principal to be a Keystone Star!
 I went to Kutztown University of Pennsylvania and trained with 100 other Keystone Stars to learn different ways to use and incorporate technology into the classroom.
-I have since moved on to being the 5th grade math teacher, while also earning my masters degree in STEM education from California university of Pennsylvania.
+I have since moved on to being the 5th grade math and STEM teacher, while also earning my masters degree in STEM education from California university of Pennsylvania.
 I eagerly await the new challenges each year brings and hope I can help the students reach for the stars!